Kristina01111000/Drws_site/README.md

 - Make some questions about the chair exercise for the quiz
-- Make quiz for the 3rd lesson
+- get confirmation on quiz for the 3rd lesson
 - Make quiz for the 4th lesson
 - Make quiz for the 5th lesson
 - figure out if there are nine lessons now, if so, change it to nine everywhere on the site, and add a ninth chat for the summary